-The Ballad of Reversals: Ephemeral Images of Ephemeral Art | LIVE AT THE LIBRARY IX
+The Ballad of Reversals: Ephemeral Images of Ephemeral Art

 From seminal art performances and exhibitions to birthday celebrations at the office, the history of Franklin Furnace was largely captured and preserved on a now obsolete medium called “reversal film,” commonly known as “slide film.”
 Due to this film’s high quality and ability to create positive images that don’t require darkroom printing processes to see, 35mm color reversal film became widely popular in the second half of the 20th century, especially as a documentary tool used by amateurs and professionals alike.
 From the 1960s through the early 2000s, artists, particularly those whose practices were conceptual and ephemeral in nature, used reversal film to document and exhibit their work in all media.